 Q: Many foreign students are worried about leaving the country because they do not know whether they will be able to find work to pay off their student debts.
 Do you guide your students in finding internships and jobs?

 A: Today’s employers are looking for university graduates who already have relevant work experience.
 This is why Deakin University maintains a key focus on providing real-world work experience to international students throughout their degree.

-Located on campus, the Deakin Job Shop is another tool for students to use in preparing them for the global workplace.
+Located on campus, the Deakin Job Shop is another tool for students for the global workplace.
 Here, students are assisted with job searches, resume writing and interview preparation.
 The interview and assessment centres provide a realistic interview setting to help students become confident in the application process.
-In addition, the Jobshop will assist students with finding part-time work during their studies as a way to help them meet their financial needs.
+In addition, the Jobshop assists students in finding part-time work during their studies as a way to help them meet their financial needs.

 Q: Do you have any plans of establishing a branch of your university in India?
 Please share your reasons if (Yes/no).